keighrim/kaldi-yesno-tutorial/README.md

 # note that we no longer use simple `phones.txt` list
 ```

-Now amend lexicon to include the silence as well.
+Now amend the lexicon to include the silence as well.

 ```bash
 cp dict/lexicon.txt dict/lexicon_words.txt  # word-to-sound dictionary